Convertible Note and Long-Term Debt

 The Convertible Note and Tranche B were funded on the Effective Date.
 As of December 31, 2021, the Company drew down the full $3,000 aggregate principal amount of Tranche C.

 The Convertible Note requires forty-eight monthly interest only payments at 7.75% per annum commencing after the Effective Date and thereafter full payment of the then outstanding principal balance of the Convertible Note on July 1, 2025.
-The Kreos Loan Agreement contains features that would permit the Lender to convert all or any portion of the outstanding principal balance of the Convertible Note at any time, pursuant to which the converted part of the Convertible Note will be converted into that number of shares of common stock of the Company to be issued to the Lender at a price per share equal to the conversion price, of $1.40 per share.
+The Kreos Loan Agreement contains features that would permit the Lender to convert all or any portion of the outstanding principal balance of the Convertible Note at any time, pursuant to which the converted part of the Convertible Note will be converted into that number of shares of common stock of the Company to be issued to the Lender at a price per share equal to the conversion price, of $28 per share.
 Following the conversion of any portion of the outstanding principal balance of the Convertible Note, the principal balance of the Convertible Note remaining outstanding shall continue to bear interest at 7.75% per annum.
 The Tranche B loan requires interest only monthly payments commencing on the Effective Date until September 30, 2022 and, thereafter, thirty-three monthly payments of principal and interest accrued thereon until June 1, 2025.
-The Tranche C loan requires interest only monthly payments commencing on the on the date of the draw down until September 30, 2022 and, thereafter, thirty-two monthly payments of principal and interest accrued thereon until June 1, 2025.
-Notwithstanding the foregoing, in the event the Company completes a capital raise of a minimum of $20,000 prior to September 30, 2022, the repayment terms of the Tranche B and Tranche C loans shall automatically be amended so that the interest only period will be extended to June 30, 2023, and, thereafter, the Company shall pay twenty-four monthly payments of principal and interest accrued thereon until June 1, 2025.
-Interest on the Tranche B and Tranche C loans accrues at 9.5% per annum.
+The Tranche C loan requires interest only monthly payments commencing on the date of the draw down until September 30, 2022 and, thereafter, thirty-two monthly payments of principal and interest accrued thereon until June 1, 2025.

-In connection with the Kreos Loan Agreement, the Company also issued to the Lender a warrant (“Warrant”), dated July 16, 2021, to purchase up to 190,949 shares of the Company’s common stock, at an exercise price of $1.0474 per share, payable in cash or on a cashless basis according to the formula set forth in the Warrant.
+In connection with the Kreos Loan Agreement, the Company also issued to the Lender a warrant (“Warrant”), dated July 16, 2021, to purchase up to 9,547 shares of the Company’s common stock, at an exercise price of $20.948 per share, payable in cash or on a cashless basis according to the formula set forth in the Warrant.
 The exercise price of the Warrant and the number of shares issuable upon exercise of the Warrant are subject to adjustments for stock splits, combinations, stock dividends or similar events.
 The Warrant is exercisable until the date that is ten years after the date of issuance.
-The Company concluded that the Warrant is indexed to its own stock and, accordingly is classified as equity.
-See note 11 for further discussion of the Warrant.
+The Company concluded that the Warrant is indexed to its own stock and accordingly is classified as equity.

 The Company treated Tranche A, Tranche B and Tranche C, and the Warrant as three separate freestanding financial instruments with the proceeds received in connection with the transaction allocated amongst the instruments based on relative fair value.
 The proceeds received in connection with the transaction allocated amongst the instruments based on relative fair value resulted in $165 being allocated to the Warrant and a corresponding amount recorded as a debt discount to the Convertible Note and Long-term Debt.
 The Company recorded an aggregate debt discount of $845 related to the Loan, inclusive of the debt discount of $165 in connection to the Warrant, which will be amortized to interest expense over the term of each respective tranche using the effective interest method.
 The Company also paid $540 in cash for debt issuance costs.
 Additionally, per the Kreos Loan Agreement, with respect to the Long-term Debt, there is an advance payment of $274 that is recorded at a debt discount.
 The advance payment represents the last month’s payment in relation to the Long-term Debt.
-There is also an end of loan payment of $140 which is included on the balance sheet as a liability within the Long-term Debt and also within the total debt discount of $845 as of March 31, 2022 and December 31, 2021.
-Subsequent to the issuance of the consolidated financial statements for the year ended December 31, 2021, the Company identified that the current portion of long-term debt was incorrectly classified as non-current on the balance sheet as of December 31, 2021.
-Management evaluated this misstatement and concluded it was not material to the financial statements and therefore, the Company elected to correct the current portion of long-term debt as of December 31, 2021 in these condensed consolidated financial statements for comparative purposes.
+There is also an end of loan payment of $140 which is included on the balance sheet as a liability within the Long-term Debt and also within the total aggregate debt discount of $845.